Art History: A Quick Brief of Cubism and Futurism

 The artists central to the movement sought to turn art on its head by eschewing the notion that art should copy nature.
-They began experimenting with creating two dimensional images on canvas for the very reason that the canvas has two dimensions.
+They began experimenting with creating two-dimensional images on canvas for the very reason that the canvas has two dimensions.
 Later, artists would break into cubist sculpture.
 Futurists believed that the youth were strong and did not need to rely on the traditions of the past but should forge their own artistic ideals.

 These two avant-garde movements radically changed the face of art and brought it into the modern era.

-Origins and Historical Importance:
+Cubism and Futurism Origins and Historical Importance:

 Founded by Pablo Picasso and Georges Braque in Paris around 1907, this movement got its name after Louis Vauxcelles, an art critic, called the elements of an abstract landscape piece by Braque “cubes”.

-These influences and inspiration gelled with the artists’ burgeoning ideas that art could break free from the constraints of copying nature, being a slave to perspective, and following the techniques of the masters.
+These influences and inspiration gelled with the artists’ burgeoning ideas that new definition of art could break free from the constraints of copying nature, being a slave to perspective, and following the techniques of the masters.

 In the beginning, Cubism represented objects in a way in which they could mostly be recognized.
 In later variations, such as High Analytic Cubism or Hermetic Cubism, they left landscape behind and began to focus on still lifes and human figures that were very abstracted and rendered monochromatically in dark, dull colors.

-Picasso’s papiers collés period began in 1912 and saw the artist’s ingenuity in the emergence of a new technique that involved adding paper to paintings.
-Both artists began using this mixed media and stepped completely away from what they called “Illusionism” – the adherence to three dimensional space.
+Picasso’s papers collés period began in 1912 and saw the artist’s ingenuity in the emergence of a new technique that involved adding paper to paintings.
+Both artists began using this mixed media and stepped completely away from what they called “Illusionism” – the adherence to three-dimensional space.
 This new technique they called “Synthetic Cubism”, the representation of the object being shown in abstract is alluded to in the shape of the paper cut out or the paper is printed with elements that make the connection.

 Much of modern art takes from this movement, and even though Cubism is thought mostly to be an art on canvas, many sculptors adopted the ideals of this movement and are known as Cubist sculptors